mParticle/docs/src/pages/guides/data-master/index.md

 Navigate to the [Data Planning API guide](/developers/dataplanning-api) for more information.

+### Limits

+* Similar to our event limit for workspaces, data plans support up to 1,000 data points.
+* Managing plans with more than 400 data points in the UI becomes unwieldy.
+Manage plans outside of the UI for larger plans.
+For more information, see the [Data Planning API guide](/developers/dataplanning-api).
+* You can block data only for unplanned violations: events and attributes with names that diverge from the schema defined in a data plan.

 ### Getting Started

-To start using Data Plans, you can follow these steps:
+To start using Data Plans:

 1. **Create** a Data Plan that captures your expectations for incoming data.
-1. **Activate** your plan to start verifying incoming data against your expectations.
+2. **Activate** your plan to start verifying incoming data against your expectations.
-1. **Validate** your incoming data with the expectations you've defined in your plan.
+3. **Validate** your incoming data with the expectations you've defined in your plan.
 You'll need a developer to complete this step.
-1. **Monitor** your event stream over time to measure and continuously improve the quality of your data.
+4. **Monitor** your event stream over time to measure and continuously improve the quality of your data.
-1. **Update** your data plan as the data you collect changes over time.
+5. **Update** your data plan as the data you collect changes over time.
-1. **[NEW] Block** unplanned data from being forwarded to downstream systems
+6. **[NEW] Block** unplanned data from being forwarded to downstream systems

 #### Step 1: Create your plan